 - 1 TB fresh lemon juice

 - Place chocolate graham crackers, melted butter and sugar in bowl of food processor and blend until combined.
-Pour into 8x8 (or 9x9) pan and press down firmly, making sure it is even.
+Pour into 8x8 pan and press down firmly, making sure it is even.

 - In a small pot, combine blueberries, sugar and lemon juice.
 Bring to a boil and cook until blueberries begin to burst and some of the liquid has evaporated, about 20 minutes.
 Stir occasionally.
 Remove from heat and cool.

-- Using a hand mixer, beat cream cheese and powdered sugar until smooth.
+- Using a hand mixer, beat cream cheese, sour cream and powdered sugar until smooth.
 Add COLD heavy cream and vanilla, beat until smooth and fluffy (3 - 4 minutes).
 Pour into pan and smooth top.